AlirezaRamyad/AlirezaRamyad/README.md

 * GPS receiver design and tracking loops
 * Carrier tracking and code tracking implementation
 * Communication system simulation using Python and MATLAB
-* Building a stronger foundation in RF, radio, and wireless communications
+* Strengthening my background in RF, radio communication, and wireless systems

 ---